Xerxes3rd/Wifiibo/README.md

 Using Wifiibo is fairly straightforward.
 In order to write amiibo information to a tag, the tag must be type NTAG215 and must be blank.

+## Updating
+If new software releases are made, they will show up in the "releases" folder.
+To easily update your Wifiibo, download the latest release binary, then go to http://wifiibo.local/update.
+Select the "bin" file you downloaded, and click the "Update" button.
+When updating is complete, the page will change to "OK."
+Go back to http://wifiibo.local and verify that the version number in the upper-right corner of the screen has been updated.